 4. Make a Power Play

 Everything is more powerful in multiples.
-When it comes to using color and collections, you can hardly ever have too much of a good thing.
-Get greater impact out of the things you already have by using them together.
+When it comes to using color, you can hardly ever have too much of a good thing.
+Try using a new accent color in multiple places for greater impact.

 5. Stock Up and Rotate